greenbender/sqlfs/README.md

 #### Improvements ####

+Right now the best supported use-case is as an encrypted userspace filesystem that is *mostly* readonly (Writing is supported but not fast).
+To make it anything much more than this would require some work.

-1. Add support for lookup counts.
+##### Add support for lookup counts #####

 At the moment inodes deletion doesn't happen until the filesystem is unmounted.
 Adding supprt for lookup counts would enable inodes to be deleted at the correct moment (when there is no references to them).

-2. Add caching support.
+##### Add caching support #####

 At the moment all write operations are commited tot the database immediately, whilst this approach is simple, it is also very slow.
 Caching block writes and inode writes so that commits could be done in a more efficient manner would speed things up significantly.

-3. Abstaction.
+##### Abstaction #####

 It would probably be useful to make INode, Link and Block classes to add a layer of abstraction to the database.
 It would probably also assist in making the above improvements a little easier to implement.

 #### Encryption ####